PREVIEW-Tennis-Nadal the man to beat, Osaka eyes return to glory at Indian Wells | Sports-Games

 "We are currently in communication with his team; however, it has not been determined if he will participate in the event by getting CDC approval to enter the country."
 Swiss Roger Federer will not be at the tournament as he is still recovering from knee surgery, while a cadre of emerging stars will be eager to topple Nadal.

-"There are a lot of guys knocking on the door but Nadal has got to be the favourite," Haas said.
+"There are a lot of guys knocking on the door but Nadal has got to be the favorite," Haas said.
 OSAKA'S RETURN

 But time away from the court after last year's U.S. Open has caused her world ranking to plummet and the former world number one is now number 78 and unseeded at the tournament.
 "I've heard she's in a wonderful place, a much better space than she was last year, and that she's excited to get back out and competing," three-time grand slam champion Lindsay Davenport told Reuters.

-Osaka, who fell in the third round at the Australian Open, will face an in-form Sloane Stephens in a first round blockbuster on Wednesday.
-"That's a really tough one to start off with, and Osaka is going to have to be ready to go," Davenport said.
+Osaka, who fell in the third round at the Australian Open, will face an in-form Sloane Stephens in a first-round blockbuster on Wednesday.
+"That's a really tough one to start with, and Osaka is going to have to be ready to go," Davenport said.

 "If I were on her team, I would put a focus on trying to get her to believe that she could win Wimbledon."
 Osaka will not have to worry about facing world number one Ash Barty or top-ranked American Danielle Collins after both players withdrew from Indian Wells due to injury.